Alzheimer's is a type of dementia that affects memory, thinking and behavior. Symptoms eventually grow severe enough to interfere with daily tasks.

 Donate today so we can continue advancing research and providing free 24/7 support to those who depend on it.

-- Alzheimer's has no current cure, but treatments for symptoms are available and research continues.
-Although current Alzheimer's treatments cannot stop Alzheimer's from progressing, they can temporarily slow the worsening of dementia symptoms and improve quality of life for those with Alzheimer's and their caregivers.
-Today, there is a worldwide effort under way to find better ways to treat the disease, delay its onset, and prevent it from developing.
+— may potentially delay clinical decline.
+Others can temporarily slow the worsening of dementia symptoms and improve quality of life for those with Alzheimer's and their caregivers.
+Today, there is a worldwide effort underway to find better ways to treat the disease, delay its onset and prevent it from developing.

 Help is available